ECTS

 3.12.-Mono or polysubstitution?

-3.13.-Presence of several substituents
+3.13.-Presence of multiple substituents

-3.14-Sulfonation of phenols and anilines
+3.14.-Sulfonation of phenols and anilines

 3.15.-Diazo coupling.
 Synthesis of azo dyes

-3.16 Friedel-Crafts alkylation of phenol and aniline
+3.16.-Friedel-Crafts alkylation of phenol and aniline

-4-Aromatic nucleophilic substitution
+4.-Aromatic nucleophilic substitution

-4.2 The addition-elimination mechanism
+4.2.-The addition-elimination mechanism

-4.3 TheSN1mechanism of aromatic nucleophilic subsititution: diazonium compounds
+4.3.-TheSN1mechanism of aromatic nucleophilic substitution: diazonium compounds

-5 - Hydrogenation of benzene and its derivatives
+5.-Hydrogenation of benzene and its derivatives

-5.1-Catalytic hydrogenation
+5.1.-Catalytic hydrogenation

-5.2-Birch reduction
+5.2.-Birch reduction